VladyslavUsenko/basalt/doc/Realsense.md

 ## Running Visual-Inertial Odometry Live
-It is also possible to run the odometry live with the camera If no calibration files are provided the factory calibration will be used.
+It is also possible to run the odometry live with the camera.
+If no calibration files are provided the factory calibration will be used.
 ```
 basalt_rs_t265_vio --cam-calib ~/t265_calib_results/calibration.json --config-path /usr/etc/basalt/euroc_config.json
 ```